Carlyle House

 🏚️ mansion

-Alexandria, Virginia · Est. 1753
+Alexandria, Virginia ยท Est. 1753

 👻

-The Ghost Story
+The Full Story

 Nine months after Sarah's death, Carlyle married Sybil West, daughter of fellow Alexandria Trustee Hugh West.
 According to J.J.
-Smith, author of "Haunted Alexandria and Northern Virginia" (2009), of all persons who died in Carlyle's home, Sybil is believed to be the most active spirit.
-Consumed by jealousy toward her predecessor, Sybil allegedly burned all of Sarah's possessions stored in the basement, attempting to erase her existence entirely.
-Sybil herself died March 17, 1769, following her fourth pregnancy.
-Today, visitors report seeing the apparition of a woman standing in the garden behind the house, screaming into the night—believed to be Sybil's tormented ghost.
+Smith in "Haunted Alexandria and Northern Virginia" (2009), of all persons who died in Carlyle's home, Sybil is the most active spirit.
+Consumed by jealousy toward her predecessor, Sybil burned all of Sarah's possessions stored in the basement, attempting to erase her existence entirely.
+Sybil died March 17, 1769, following her fourth pregnancy.

-In April 1755, Carlyle House hosted one of the most significant meetings in colonial American history.
+In April 1755, the house hosted one of the most significant meetings in colonial American history.
 General Edward Braddock, Commander-in-Chief of British Forces in North America, selected the mansion as his headquarters during the French and Indian War.
 On April 15, five colonial governors convened in what became known as the Congress of Alexandria, debating how to fund Braddock's military campaign.
 The governors' refusal to submit to British demands for taxation planted seeds that would grow into the American Revolution two decades later.
 Carlyle himself described Braddock as "too fond of his passions, women and wine" and complained the general "abused his house and furnishings."

 Carlyle House Historic Park remains open for tours at 121 North Fairfax Street, where the mummified cat still rests in its hidden alcove.
-The Congress of Alexandria is reenacted annually, but the spirits of the Carlyle family—and those unfortunate souls who fell from the hotel above—continue their eternal residency, unaware that the building that killed them no longer exists.
+The Congress of Alexandria is reenacted annually.
+But the spirits of the Carlyle family -- and those unfortunate souls who fell from the hotel above -- continue their eternal residency, unaware that the building that killed them no longer exists.

 Researched from 12 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.